pexip/os-python-cryptography/docs/x509/reference.rst

         :raises cryptography.x509.DuplicateExtension: If more than one
             extension of the same type is found within the certificate.

-        :raises cryptography.x509.UnsupportedExtension: If the certificate
-            contains an extension that is not supported.

         :raises cryptography.x509.UnsupportedGeneralNameType: If an extension
             contains a general name that is not supported.